First Fleet: Commemoration Garden

 After Ray Collins, a stonemason, completed years of research into the First Fleet, he sought approval from about nine councils to construct a commemorative garden in recognition of these immigrants.
 Liverpool Plains Shire Council was ultimately the only council to accept his offer to supply the materials and construct the garden free of charge.
 The site chosen was a disused caravan park on the banks of Quirindi Creek at Wallabadah, New South Wales.
 In September 2002 Collins commenced work on the project.
 Additional support was later provided by Neil McGarry in the form of some signs and the council contributed $28,000 for pathways and fencing.
 Collins hand-chiselled the names of all those who came to Australia on the eleven ships in 1788 on stone tablets along the garden pathways.
 The stories of those who arrived on the ships, their life, and first encounters with the Australian country are presented throughout the garden.
 On 26 January 2005, the First Fleet Garden was opened as the major memorial to the First Fleet immigrants.
 Previously the only other specific memorial to the First Fleeters was an obelisk at Brighton-Le-Sands, New South Wales.
 The surrounding area has a barbecue, tables, and amenities.

 First Fleet Park

 First Fleet Park is situated in The Rocks, near the site of the First Fleet's landing.
 The area has remained in public ownership continually since 1788, under the control of various agencies.
 It was previously used for a hospital, Queen's Wharf, shops and houses, the first Commissariat Store and the first post office.
 Archaeological remains are extant on the site dating back to the earliest days of settlement.

+1988 First Fleet Re-enactment Voyage

+Tall ship First Fleet re-enactment on Sydney Harbour, Australia Day, 1988.
+The Australian Bicentenary was marked with much ceremony across Australia.